puppetlabs/trapperkeeper/README.md

 After this `defservice` statement, you will have a var named `foo-service` in your namespace that contains the service.
-You can reference this from a trapperkeeper bootstrap configuration file to include that service in your app, and once you've done that your new service can be referenced as a dependency (`{:depends [[:FooService ...`) by other services.
+You can reference this from a Trapperkeeper bootstrap configuration file to include that service in your app, and once you've done that your new service can be referenced as a dependency (`{:depends [[:FooService ...`) by other services.